go-standard/project-layout/README.md

 ## main

-Main package in the root it ok, but probably not what you want longer term.
+Main package in the root is ok, but probably not what you want longer term.
 Make your root package something importable and place your main package in a `cmd/<execname>` directory.

+**For many small to medium size projects these are the only 2 packages you need.**

 ## internal

 Unless you are shipping code to external teams, you probably don't need this and it will be more trouble than it is worth.

+Do you work on a team which claims to be agile?

+_hot take:_ Unexported code is anti-agile.

+Go read the agile software manifesto.[^1]

+Every single one of those values suggests exporting as much as possible.

 ## pkg

 Never.
 Any package you put into a `pkg` directory can be moved the root.

 > But Jay, I really want pkg..